 “We understand you have submitted our drawings for your property for B. You did not ask us to prepare drawings for B and we only designed them for A. There are two issues we need to draw to your attention: we are not liable for those drawings when you use them for B; and secondly, you are in breach of our copyright licence.

 Please see clause [ref] of our appointment document dated [date] which confirms the purposes for which you can use the drawings under your copyright licence.
 We assume this is an oversight and propose [you pay an additional fee of £[ ] to use those drawings for B, including us checking that they are suitable][that you stop using those drawings for B immediately] [add other solution].”

 Of course, you need to be sure that your client is in breach before sending even the gentlest of letters.

 If your appointment doesn’t have a clear copyright licence, it might be time to get your paperwork in order!
-To learn more about copyright issues for consultant appointments, see chapter 12 of How to Write Simple and Effective Letters of Intent in Just 500 Words, from Amazon.
+To learn more about copyright issues for consultant appointments, see chapter 12 of How to Write Simple and Effective Consultant Appointments in Just 500 Words, from Amazon.